 Disclosing a spent conviction

 In general, you do not have to disclose a spent conviction when supplying information on past convictions.
-However, you may have to disclose a spent conviction in court proceedings in the circumstances set out in Section 7 of the Act.

 - In a Garda interview following your arrest in connection with the investigation of an offence